 Customer loyalty is an intangible but extremely valuable company asset.
 The ability to effectively measure and model customer loyalty is an essential element to achieving your goal of retaining and expanding customer relationships.
 We were recently asked, “Do you need to measure loyalty if you are measuring retention – aren’t they the same thing?”
-In this blog we explain how these elements are different and related, and provide best practices for modeling and measuring loyalty.
+In this blog, we explain how these elements are different and related, and provide best practices for modeling and measuring loyalty.

 The Difference between Loyalty and Retention

 Retention is a measure of whether an existing customer continues to do business with you.
-Loyalty measures a customer’s predisposition to select a business entity as a preference, and indicates a certain resistance to competitors.
+Loyalty measures a customer’s predisposition to select a business entity as a preference and indicates a certain resistance to competitors.
 Loyalty is a behavioral disposition that suggests that a customer will consistently respond favorably toward a brand/company, and also suggests the willingness to engage.
 This distinction is important.
 A customer who continues to do business with you may be retained, but not necessarily loyal.

 How to Model Loyalty

-Model customer loyalty
+Model customer loyalty, retention, company

 Shore Up Your Best Practices for Customer Loyalty